00tega/ImageBatchRenamer/README.md

 4. Renames them in the format: `base_name_1.ext`, `base_name_2.ext`, etc.

 # Usage
 1. Edit the `folder_path` variable at the bottom of the script with your path.
 2. (Optional) Change the `base_name` argument if you want a different prefix.
+3. Open Command Prompt
+4. Navigate to the folder where ImageBatchRenamer.py is saved.
-3. Run the script using Python:
+5. Run the script using Python:
 ```bash
 python ImageBatchRenamer.py